DJrizzley/literature/novels/moby_dick.md

 filled with Nantucket soundings.

-CHAPTER 116.
-The Dying Whale.
+# CHAPTER 116.
+The Dying Whale

 Not seldom in this life, when, on the right side, fortune’s favourites sail close by us, we, though all adroop before, catch somewhat of the